(866) 615-9507

 Who Pays Health Insurance While on Long-Term Disability_ Image

-The answer depends on several factors, including the source of your long-term disability (LTD) benefits, your health insurance policy terms, and federal and state laws.
-An experienced LTD lawyer can explain what you need to know.
+The answer depends on several factors, including the source of your long-term disability (LTD) benefits, health insurance policy terms, and federal and state laws.
+An experienced Philadelphia LTD insurance lawyer can explain what you need to know.

 Employer-Sponsored Health Insurance

 If you have health insurance through your job, the first step is to review your benefits handbook or summary plan description.
-Look for information on how your coverage works if you take a leave of absence due to disability.
+Look for information on how your coverage works if you take a leave of absence due to disability, including who pays health insurance while on long-term disability.

 Under the Family and Medical Leave Act (FMLA), eligible employees can take up to 12 weeks of unpaid, job-protected leave per year for a serious health condition.
 During this time, your employer must maintain your group health insurance coverage as if you were still working.
 You will need to continue paying your average share of the premium.